Last updated: June 5, 2023

 This prickly Asian fruit is more than just smelly.
 It leaves enough “mouth alcohol” behind that it can cause a positive breathalyzer result.
 In 2019 several officers in the Jiangsu Province of China refused to believe it could be possible.
 They tried the fruit themselves and then tested positive with a blood alcohol level of 0.016%—above the legal limit.

-There are a few other culprits that can cause a false positive result on a drug test.
-They include some over-the-counter medications and, surprisingly, soap could even be a trigger!
+A few other culprits that can cause a false positive result on a drug test include some over-the-counter medications and, we were surprised to discover that a certain soap could even be a trigger!

 The list includes: